mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

-Criticality depends in part on testing; if a simpler system is good enough for intended uses, adding more complicated natural language processing components may end up at worst compromising performance (NLP/NLU is CPU-intensive and might be a bottleneck in voice command process), easy learning/training curve (the system may take a long time to learn enough data from users to function correctly where a simpler system may work well-enough 'out of the box'), and of course add to the tasks of software development and maintenance.
+Criticality depends in part on testing; if a simpler system is good enough for intended uses, adding more complicated natural language processing components may end up at worst compromising performance (NLP/NLU is CPU-intensive and might be a bottleneck in voice command processing), the learning/training curve (the system may take a long time to learn enough data from users to function correctly where a simpler system may work well-enough 'out of the box'), and of course add to the tasks of software development and maintenance.

 Dependency
 ~~~~~~~~~~~